 In August 1969, the parish called the Rev. Robert W. Dickey to St. Thomas’ from the Diocese of Delaware, and he served as rector until September 1986.
 In his 17 years here, the parish flourished, drawing on the expanding housing development and population growth west of Tyson’s Corner and supporting numerous programs that enriched both families within the parish and the broader community.

 In 1976, the Rev. Peter Gray began as St. Thomas’ part-time associate, teaching adult Sunday morning Christian Education classes, preaching and celebrating communion, and working with the parish’s Outreach committee.
-Peter continued his professional association with St. Thomas’ until December 2004, and with his partner, Dr. Rick Michaelson, remains part of the parish family.
+Peter continued his professional association with St. Thomas’ until December 2004, and with his husband, Dr. Rick Michaelson, remains part of the parish family.

 In 1988 the parish called the Rev. John W. Morris.
 In his 17-year tenure as rector, St. Thomas’ lay leadership expanded and took on strong independent roles in music, outreach, and education.
 Substantial capital programs were also undertaken in the mid-90’s to expand and renovate St. Thomas’ physical facility.